CheyneWilson/chess/README.md

 Running tests
 ----

+The tests are currently partitioned into two separate sets, unittests and integration tests.
+The unit tests test the model, and can be run as follows from the root directoy (same directory as this README):

+    python -m chess.tests_2.test_board
+    python -m chess.tests_2.test_square

-From the root directory all tests can be run as follows:
+The integration tests test the webservices.
+From the root directory (same directory as this README) all tests can be run as follows:
-`python -m unittest discover -s tests`

-Specific tests can be run as follows:
-`python -m tests.board_test`
+    python manage.py test chess